mss-csec/advanced-subclub/README.md

 This will update the GitHub repository with your latest changes.

+#### Linking to lessons

+To link to a lesson, use the following URL format:

+    /lessons/<subclub category>/<lesson id>

+For example, if you wished to link to the lesson titled "A history of snooker" in the Snooker for Walruses subclub, you would write `/lessons/snooker-for-walruses/a-history-of-snooker` as your URL.

 ### Setting up resources

 There are two different types of resources: